cfa262/ColoringProject/README.md

 # ColoringProject
 Coloring Project

-Solves the coloring of a graph using minamal number of colors using the NP-Complete coloring algorithm.
+Solves minimallly coloring an undirected graph using the NP-Complete coloring algorithm.